JustSomeGuy2000/Chess/docs.md

 # To-do:
-CURRENT: Fix checks
-    My head ain't working to great rn, check the check checking logic before trying it out.
-Implement winnning (checkmate) and draws (stalemate, 50-move, 5-fold repetition or insufficient material) Record reading for Nemeroth, perhaps with an animation?
-    Hmm, how would animations work?
-    A mini scripting language, perhaps?
-Redo lines of sight
+CURRENT: Get OptionsBar (and hence promotion) to work Pins are not per piece, but rather included in Rules.lock()?
+Finish adding animations
-Add higher-level features (options bar, pocket) Checkmate checking
-Implement a function to manually set the current player, targetable squares, and target (makes cheese-like functions easier) Extra move options (for variants like beirut chess, where there is an option to detonate) Custom positions (loaded in from FEN)
+Implement decorator that handles all the move validation, so actual movement functions only have to focus on generation Implement draws (stalemate, 50-move, 5-fold repetition or insufficient material) Add higher-level features (options bar, pocket) Implement a function to manually set the current player, targetable squares, and target (makes cheese-like functions easier) Extra move options (for variants like beirut chess, where there is an option to detonate) Custom positions (loaded in from FEN)